Primary Navigation Mobile

 Peugeot’s i-Cockpit design, which previously featured a combination of a small steering wheel and digital instrument cluster positioned above you, didn’t suit all drivers, especially taller folk who often found the top of the steering wheel getting in the way of the main dials.
 Peugeot’s new setup is a big improvement in this respect, with displays that are no longer restricted by the position of the steering wheel.

-While ride comfort is not so good – we’ll explore this in a separate section – the seats in the 3008 are excellent, offering plenty in the way of support.
-Optional leather seats are also heated, ventilated and even massaging, though are far from cheap, and you won’t recoup that outlay when you’ve finished with the car.
+While ride comfort is not so good – we’ll explore this on the following page of this review – the seats in the 3008 are excellent, offering plenty in the way of support.
+The seats are optionally also heated, ventilated and even massaging.
+Though be warned, adding all this to car can get expensive and is unlikely to translate into much higher resale value.